Richard Burton in the Longest Day

 The steel works at Port Talbot, unlikely birthplace of some of the best actors in Hollywood history.

 Sir Anthony Hopkins was born there.
-And Michael Sheen spent much of his childhood there.
+And Michael Sheen spent much of his childhood in the town.

 2 - 12 siblings, 12 pints